atomone-hub/atomone/x/gov/README.md

 The module enables Cosmos SDK based blockchain to support an on-chain governance system.
 In this system, holders of the native staking token of the chain can vote on proposals on a 1 token 1 vote basis.
+Specialized participants called "*governors*" can hold delegated voting power to streamline governance.
 Next is a list of features the module currently supports:

 * **Proposal submission:** Users can submit proposals with a deposit.
 Once the minimum deposit is reached, the proposal enters voting period.
 The minimum deposit can be reached by collecting deposits from different users (including proposer) within deposit period.
 * **Vote:** Participants can vote on proposals that reached `MinDeposit` and entered voting period.
 * **Claiming deposit:** Users that deposited on proposals can recover their deposits if the proposal was accepted or rejected.
 If the proposal never entered voting period (minimum deposit not reached within deposit period), the deposit is burned.
+* **Governors Creation and Delegations** Users can self-elect themselves as governors if certain criterias are met.
+Other users can delegate their voting power to these governors that can vote in their stead.
+However delegators always retain the right to vote directly.

 This module is in use in [AtomOne](https://github.com/atomone-hub/atomone)).
 Features that may be added in the future are described in [Future Improvements](#future-improvements).